SYSTRAN/similarity/README.md

 ## Word alignments and Part-of-Speeches

-To generate some training examples we will need to perform word alignments and POS-tagging of the input sentences.
+To generate some training examples we will need to perform word alignments and POS-tagging of the source sentences.
 In our experiments we used [fast\_align](https://github.com/clab/fast_align) and [Freeling](https://github.com/TALP-UPC/FreeLing.git) to perform word alignment and English POS tagging respectively.
 Note that neither word alignments nor POS tags are needed to learn the similarity model.

 Once the training parallel corpora is preprocessed we are ready to prepare our training examples: